 Mountain style architecture has similar elements to other vernaculars.
 These include Montana ranch, rustic western style, Adirondack, and historic logging and mining styles.
 Craftsman/Arts & Crafts, Chalet, Prairie, Japanese and even Tuscan elements can be incorporated into the mountain style if done tastefully.

 Mountain Architecture generally occurs in the mountains of the West, and in pockets of the Northeast and Southeast.
-In the West, besides the previously mentioned Vail, Jackson Hole, Big Sky, Whitefish, Telluride and Lake Tahoe, other areas with mountain style homes include Sun Valley, Coeur d’Alene, Sandpoint and Priest Lake in Idaho, Aspen, Breckenridge, Steamboat Springs, Durango and Crested Butte in Colorado, and Park City in Utah.
-In Southwestern Canada, Whistler is by far the most popular mountain resort area, and will host the 2010 Winter Olympics.
-Canmore in Alberta is popular with it’s close proximity to Banff, and was the site of the nordic events when Calgary hosted the 1988 Winter Olympics.
+In the West, besides the previously mentioned Vail, Jackson Hole, Big Sky, Whitefish, Telluride and Lake Tahoe, other areas with mountain style homes include Sun Valley, Coeur d'Alene, Sandpoint and Priest Lake in Idaho, Aspen, Breckenridge, Steamboat Springs, Durango and Crested Butte in Colorado, and Park City in Utah.
+In Southwestern Canada, Whistler is by far the most popular mountain resort area, and hosted the 2010 Winter Olympics.
+Canmore in Alberta is popular with it's close proximity to Banff, and was the site of the nordic events when Calgary hosted the 1988 Winter Olympics.

 For further information, please also see our blog post Origins of Mountain Architecture in America.

 Feel free to peruse more mountain architecture photos and renderings.
 Hendricks Architecture specializes in the design of luxury mountain style homes and cabins, and has been listed yearly among Mountain Living's top mountain architects.
 We try to add a little bit of soul into each home, to reflect the personalities and wishes of the homeowners.
 Most of the homes we've completed are in mountain resort areas throughout the West.

 John Hendricks, AIA Architect

 Hendricks Architecture, mountain architects located in Sandpoint, Idaho.